nyu-mll/nope/README.md

 # NOPE: A Corpus of Naturally-Occurring Presuppositions in English

-This repository hosts the corpus described in NOPE: A Corpus of Naturally-Occurring Presuppositions in English, as well as the detailed data from the human and model experiments.
+This repository hosts the corpus described in NOPE: A Corpus of Naturally-Occurring Presuppositions in English, as well as the raw data from the human and model experiments.

 ## Downloading the corpus